alaudet/beautifulday/README.md

 Install
 ========

 This is the beginning of the my_weather app.
-Currently hardcoded to on-127 (Timmins) in my_weather/make_soup.py

 Install in a virtualenv.